Eideen/ansible-timezone-role/README.md

 Role Variables
 --------------

-NTP:          sets primary NTP servers.
+* NTP: sets primary NTP servers.
-FallbackNTP:  sets Fallback NTP server, used when all there is no DHCP NTP or main NTP severs available.
+* FallbackNTP:  Sets Fallback NTP server, used when all there is no DHCP NTP or main NTP severs available.
-timezone:   sets timezone.
-Available variables can be found her: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
+* timezone: Sets timezone.
+Available variables can be found her: https://wikipedia.org/wiki/List_of_tz_database_time_zones

 For "FallbackNTP" and "NTP", if not defined, they will be removed.